Roger Squires

-Roger Squires (born 22 February 1932 in Tettenhall, Wolverhampton, England) is a retired British crossword compiler/setter, living in Ironbridge, Shropshire, who is best known for being the world's most prolific compiler.
+Roger Squires (22 February 1932 – 1 June 2023) was a British crossword compiler/setter, who lived in Ironbridge, Shropshire.
+He was best known for being the world's most prolific compiler.
 He compiled under the pseudonym Rufus in The Guardian, Dante in The Financial Times and was the Monday setter for the Daily Telegraph.

 Early life

-Squires was educated at Wolverhampton Grammar School where he gained his School Certificate before joining the Royal Navy at age 15 as a Boy Seaman.
+Squires was born in Tettenhall, Wolverhampton on 22 February 1932. educated at Wolverhampton Grammar School where he gained his School Certificate before joining the Royal Navy at age 15 as a Boy Seaman.

+Squires served 15 years in the Fleet Air Arm, in which he trained as an observer and gained commission as its youngest ever officer and visited 44 countries, including being in the first aircraft to land in Port Said in the 1956 Suez Crisis.
+In March 1961 he survived an aircraft crash in the Indian Ocean off the coast of Ceylon, escaping from his Gannet AEW 60 feet below the sea surface and qualifying to become a member of the Goldfish Club (for survivors of aircraft ditchings).

+Squires wrote, produced and appeared in a number of shows for the forces during his service.
+A keen sportsman, Squires represented the Royal Navy and Fleet Air Arm at football and cricket and became a qualified Football Association Coach and Referee.

-His first published puzzle appeared in 1963, the year that he left the Navy, in the Wolverhampton Express & Star.
+His first published puzzle appeared in 1963, the year that he left the Navy and briefly worked as an entertainments manager for Butlin's, in the Wolverhampton Express & Star.
 The first national was the Radio Times, and in the same year he became a regular compiler with the Birmingham Post.
 He then started compiling for syndicates that supplied puzzles for newspapers in the UK and abroad.